 What is a Shareholder Letter?

-The letter offers top executives an opportunity to speak directly to the shareholders and brief them on the company’s operations and market conditions affecting the business.
+The letter offers top executives an opportunity to speak directly to the shareholders and brief them on the company’s operations and market conditions affecting the business from their perspective.
 Usually, a shareholder letter is published once a year, and it is included in the annual report provided to shareholders.

-- A shareholder letter is written by the top management of a company to the shareholders, briefing them on its operations during the year.
+- A shareholder letter is written by the executives of a company to the shareholders, briefing them on its operations during the year.

 - The shareholder letter covers the year’s financial results, market conditions, key achievements, challenges, and upcoming plans for the upcoming years.